money-on-chain/main-RBTC-contract/MOC.md

 ## Oracle

 It's crucial to the system workflow to have an up to date BTC-USD rate price feed to relay on.
 This is currently achieved by a separate contract so that it can be easily replaced in the future without affecting the MOC system.
-See [BtcPriceProvider](#BtcPriceProvider).
+See [PriceProvider](#PriceProvider).

 # System states